 - Bible: Old Testament Survey and Pilgrim’s Progress (1 full-year credit)

 - English II (composed of ½ credit of Literature and ½ credit of Composition/Grammar = 1 full-year credit)

 - Science: Biology with Lab (1 full-year credit)

-- Suggested Math: Geometry or Algebra II (1 full-year credit)
+- Suggested Math: Geometry (1 full-year credit)